-The Small Business Setup tasks in iManager replace some of the setup functionality that was included in the Novell Easy Administration Tool (NEAT) and the Novell Internet Connection Expert (NICE) found in previous versions of Novell Small Business Suite and adds some new functionality.
-The new Small Business Setup tasks in iManager include the following:
+The Small Business Setup tasks in iManager replace some of the setup functionality that was included in the Novell Easy Administration Tool (NEAT) and the Novell Internet Connection Expert (NICE) found in previous versions of Novell Small Business Suite and also adds some new functionality.
+The new Small Business Setup tasks in iManager include configuring the following:

-- Configuring Internet connectivity via broadband methods, phone dial-up, and ISDN. - Configuring a basic DNS setup. - Configuring a DHCP setup. - Configuring a basic setup of e-mail, instant messaging, and collaboration. - Configuring and managing printing, including local printer support.
+- Internet connectivity via broadband methods, phone dial-up, and ISDN.

+- Basic DNS setup.

+- DHCP setup.

+- Basic setup of e-mail, instant messaging, and collaboration.

+- Printing, including local printer support.